Management buyout: Seller financing

 In certain circumstances, it may be possible for the management and the original owner of the company to agree a deal whereby the seller finances the buyout.
 The price paid at the time of sale will be nominal, with the real price being paid over the following years out of the profits of the company.
 The timescale for the payment is typically 3–7 years.

 This represents a disadvantage for the selling party, which must wait to receive its money after it has lost control of the company.
 It is also dependent, if an earn-out is used, on the returned profits being increased significantly following the acquisition, in order for the deal to represent a gain to the seller in comparison to the situation pre-sale.
-This will usually only happen in very particular circumstances.
-The optimum structure would be to convert the earn-out to contracted deferred consideration which has compelling benefits for the seller as it legally fixes the total future amount paid to them.
-It's paid like a quarterly annuity, and then the seller needs to secure the annuity by taking out a deferred consideration surety guarantee from an independent surety institution.
-The direct beneficiary of the surety is the seller and should the sold firm become insolvent, following its sale, with any outstanding deferred payments due the seller, then the surety will pay the money to the vendor on the purchaser's behalf.

 The vendor agrees to vendor financing for tax reasons, as the consideration will be classified as capital gain rather than as income.
 It may also receive some other benefit such as a higher overall purchase price than would be obtained by a normal purchase.

 The advantage for the management is that they do not need to become involved with private equity or a bank and will be left in control of the company once the consideration has been paid.